Free PDF download!

-Here’s an excerpt from Ceramic Decorating Tool Techniques Decorating Pottery with Wax Resist, Slip Trailers, Clay Stamps, and Carving Tools to Decorate Ceramics:
+Here's an excerpt from Ceramic Decorating Tool Techniques: Decorating Pottery with Wax Resist, Slip Trailers, Clay Stamps, Carving Tools and More:

 Using Image Transfer and Mishima Techniques to Make Drawings on Pottery